TOEFL: A discussion on the effects of the asteroid event that caused the extinction of the dinosaurs.

 as wide when the final crater forms, and not very deep, only maybe a kilometer deep.

 It was a bad day for planet Earth, a bad day for the dinosaurs, a bad day for a lot of life on Earth.
-And you can say now some of the way that it was a bad day because of the nature of the rocks
+And you can say now some of the way that it was a bad day because of the nature of

-that this impactor hit and what it did to the climate.
+the rocks that this impactor hit and what it did to the climate.

-Yeah that's right.
-So we now know a lot more about the target site We know a lot more about the sediments that were
+Yeah, that's right.
+So, we now know a lot more about the target site.
+We know a lot more about the sediments that were essentially degassed when the asteroid hits.
+So a very high

-pressure shock wave passes through the sediments, releases these gases sulfur and carbon dioxide injected into the Earth's atmosphere and all around the globe.
+pressure shock wave passes through the sediments, releases these gases, sulfur and carbon dioxide, injected into the Earth's atmosphere and all around the globe.
 So they have a dramatic

-effect all around the globe.
-So we think that the Sulfur itself cooled the Earth's surface by about 25 degrees centigrade for that first year after the impact.
+So, we think that the Sulfur itself cooled the Earth's surface by about 25 degrees centigrade for that first year after the impact.
 So that's an amazing

 sort of cold earth for us.
 And that lasted probably 3 to 16 years of these subfreezing temperatures.
-So life would have a big sort of struggle at that point.
-You know it would be

-nothing like life normally sort of previous to the impact that the temperatures had been like.
 We also have a little bit better idea of the soot and the dust that was up in the atmosphere

 and stayed there itself for several years.
 And that cuts out sunlight.
-So we think photosynthesis was seriously inhibiting for at least a year.
+So, we think photosynthesis was seriously inhibiting for at least a year.
 So were cutting out the primary food chain

-basically - the organisms that photosynthesize and make the food that everything else eats off.
+basically-the organisms that photosynthesize and make the food that everything else eats off.
 So that's serious for all life on Earth.

 Joe Morgan and Sean Gulick talking to Jonathan Amos.